 The boys were having so much fun going off looking for their nature items, that they forgot this was a joint activity.
 To remind us of our teamwork, I asked the boys to hold hands and go on their scavenger hunt together.
 It was definitely cute listening to them giggle and discuss their strategy in looking for the biggest leaves or the longest pods that fell off the trees.
 And baby brother, Ethan, was enjoying the activity too as he chased his brothers across the yard and played with the loot they piled up on each number!

-Once they got to 7, they were getting a little antsy.
-They didn’t want to count as much as they wanted to go on their nature hunt.
-So we had to sit down and count through to 7 and then to 10 a couple times to stay on track.
-I helped them pick 7 little purple flowers out of our patch of wildflowers which they very carefully laid on the chalk number.
+In fact, we ended up having to sit down and count to 10 a couple times to stay on track.
+They absolutely loved that I helped them pick 7 little purple flowers out of our patch of wildflowers which they very carefully laid on the chalk number.

 With numbers 8, 9, and 10, their little hands were full so they had to make 2 trips to find their items and Dylan was very distracted.
 I love how carefully they displayed their items on the numbers. #8 is my favorite with it’s mixture of nature findings!